uswds/uswds-for-designers/README.md

 # U.S. Web Design Standards Design Assets

 This repository hosts editable, open source design files of the [U.S. Web Design Standards](https://standards.usa.gov) for government designers or anyone wishing to make use of the UI components or visual style guide in this site.
-The following file types are available for your use:
+The following file types are available for your use and can be found in the `Components` folder:

+## Colors
+- Sketch color palette
+- Illustrator color palette

+## Components
-- Adobe Illustrator - Components_sticker_sheet.ai
+- Adobe Illustrator
-- Encapsulated PostScript (EPS) - Components_sticker_sheet.eps
+- Encapsulated PostScript (EPS)
-- Sketch - Components_sticker_sheet.sketch
+- Sketch
-- Omnigraffle - US_Web_Design_Standards_Omnigraffle.zip
+- Omnigraffle
+- PDF

+## Fonts
+- Font Awesome
+- Merriweather
-- Font files (Font Awesome, Merriweather, and Source Sans Pro)
+- Source Sans Pro
-- Color swatches

 Preview files have been made available for the Sketch, Omnigraffle, and EPS so you can see how each file is structured and it’s content.